Chris Maddocks

-Christopher ("Chris") Lloyd Maddocks (born 28 March 1957) is a male retired race walker from Great Britain.
+Christopher Lloyd Maddocks (born 28 March 1957) is a male retired race walker from Great Britain.
 He competed in five consecutive Summer Olympics for his native country, starting in 1984.
 In his final competitive race, the 50 km walk at the 2000 Summer Olympics in Sydney, Australia, he overcame a hamstring injury to finish in last place.
 In completing the race, he set the record as the first British track athlete to compete in five Olympic Games.
 Following his retirement, he became a sports journalist.